klbjklbj/TimeBanker/README.md

-# Project Title
+# TimeBanker

-Building a time bank that can exchange time hours of work as a virtual currency.
+This app allows users of a community to register and update their accounts for a time bank that can exchange time hours of work as a virtual currency.

 ## Getting Started